mheadd/voiceingov.org/_posts/2007-11-29-verizon-to-open-cell-phones.md

 Or, to quote Lowell McAdam, chief executive of Verizon Wireless:

-> â€œThe trend we see here is an explosion of innovation.
-People want to take so much of whatâ€™s on the Internet and put it on the phone.â€
+> "The trend we see here is an explosion of innovation.
+People want to take so much of what's on the Internet and put it on the phone."

 Lots of other places in the software world that could benefit from applying this philosophy.